 - the student is pregnant and attending classes on a district campus;

-- the pregnancy prenatal period prevents the student from attending classes on a district campus; and
+- the pregnancy prenatal period prevents the student from attending classes on a district campus, and

 - the pregnancy postpartum period prevents the student from attending classes on a district campus.

 Texas Education Code §29.081(d) identifies a student at risk of dropping out of school if the student is pregnant or is a parent.
-See the rules for operation of a PRS program in the Texas Administrative Code (TAC) Section 129.1025, or on the Student Attendance Accounting Handbook page on the TEA website.
+See the rules for the operation of a PRS program in the Texas Administrative Code (TAC) Section 129.1025, or on the Student Attendance Accounting Handbook page on the TEA website.

 The district may choose to offer both support services components and the CEHI component or only the CEHI component in a PRS program.
 However, your district may not code any student as PRS in the attendance accounting system unless CEHI is included as one of the services provided by the district’s PRS program.